CXX-Qt - Safe interop between Rust and Qt

 Build Systems

-CXX-Qt could work with any C++ build system so long as the QMAKE and CXXQT_EXPORT_DIR environment variables are set before calling Cargo, as documented in CMake integration.
-However, using C++ build systems besides CMake with CXX-Qt is untested.
+CXX-Qt could work with any C++ build system so long as the QMAKE, CXX_QT_EXPORT_DIR and CXX_QT_EXPORT_CRATE_<CRATE-NAME> environment variables are set before calling Cargo.
+Take a look at our CMake code for how this can be used.
+However, using C++ build systems besides Cargo or CMake with CXX-Qt is untested and the use of these environment variables is SemVer-exempt!

 CxxQtBuilder